-Government signs agreement with AirtelTigo for Transfer of ownership
+Government signs agreement with AirtelTigo for transfer of ownership

 In October 2020, Airtel and Millicom announced that they were exiting the Ghanaian market and this agreement concludes the extensive negotiations between the parties to ensure a seamless transition and continued operation of AirtelTigo thereafter.

 “The telecommunications sector is of strategic importance to the government and it is critical the sector remains healthy, dynamic, vibrant and most importantly, competitive.
-We are determined to make Ghana the digital hub of the subregion and this acquisition is a step in the right direction”.
+We are determined to make Ghana the digital hub of the subregion and this acquisition is a step in the right direction,” the government said in a statement.

 Bharti Airtel in 2017 agreed to merge with Millicom's Tigo in Ghana to become the country's second largest mobile operator, AirtelTigo.